Maturity Matrix Tool

 The Maturity Matrix is a practical, evidence-based tool designed to help organisations self-assess and guide their progress in implementing gender equity processes, with the ultimate goal of achieving gender equality in leadership.

-Developed by the Partnership Centre for Gender Equality and Leadership Advancement (the Centre), the tool draws on methodologies from engineering and implementation science.[1],[2],[3] It is informed by the Consolidated Framework for Implementation Research (CFIR)[4] and Learning Health Systems[5] models.
-While originally designed for the healthcare sector, the Maturity Matrix is adaptable and applicable across all sectors.
+Developed by the Monash Centre for Health Research and Implementation, the tool draws on methodologies from engineering and implementation science.[1],[2],[3] It is informed by the Consolidated Framework for Implementation Research (CFIR)[4] and Learning Health Systems[5] models.
+While originally designed for and piloted in the healthcare sector, the Maturity Matrix is adaptable and applicable across all sectors.

 The Maturity Matrix complements organisations’ reporting requirements under legislation – which primarily focus on workforce outcomes (equality) – such as the Workplace Gender Equality Act 2012, which received new amendments in 2023 through the Workplace Gender Equality Amendment (Closing the Gender Pay Gap) Bill 2023[6] and the Gender Equality Act 2020 (Victoria).[7]